bcgov/MOH-FPC-Enrolment/doc/SetupToolsEnvironment.md

   oc create -f -
 ```

+**NOTE**

+Make sure you are in the tools environment when you are doing a build.
+Switch to dev/test/prod environment if you are going to deploy.

 ### Deploy

 10. The deployment for the `fpcare` component is straight forward as it has little to no environment variables.
 The first step in the deploument is to create a `ConfigMap` with the necessary NGINX config: